MbinOrg/mbin/CONTRIBUTING.md

 ### Way of Working

-See below our agreements / guidelines how we work together in the project (in random order):
+See below our agreements / guidelines for how we work together in the project (in random order):

 - Respect each other naturally.
 - [Discuss](https://matrix.to/#/#mbin:melroy.org) (big) issues/changes in the community first and have some consensus (WIP: we are still looking into some voting tool that might help here).
 - Always [create a new Pull Request](https://github.com/MbinOrg/mbin/pulls) in GitHub.
 Thus feature/topic branches are allowed (despite what C4 spec says).
-Eg. Do _NOT_ merge directly to the `main` branch!
+Eg. Do _NOT_ merge directly to the `main` branch without a PR!
 - If a Pull Request isn't ready yet, mark it as a "Draft Pull Request" within GitHub.
 When creating a Pull Request you have a drop-down arrow on the "Create pull request" button to make a draft during the creation of a PR, see:
 ![Draft PR](https://github.com/MbinOrg/mbin/assets/628926/0800231e-6f0a-47e6-83df-d4bc8d9abb0d)